YunYunFan Garage Kit Guide

 Stripping paint[edit]

-But what if you super fucked up a piece and need to repaint it. wat do? use glove, dip paper towels in isopropyl alcohol, and start wiping the paint off.
+But what if you super fucked up a piece and need to repaint it. wat do?
+Use gloves, dip paper towels in isopropyl alcohol, and start wiping the paint off.
 You can also dip the entire piece in alcohol.
 For crevices use a toothbrush.

 Eye Painting[edit]